Joe Hart

-Charles Joseph John Hart (born 19 April 1987) is an English professional footballer who plays as a goalkeeper for Scottish Premiership club Celtic.
+Charles Joseph John Hart (born 19 April 1987) is an English football pundit and former professional footballer who played as a goalkeeper.

 He began his career at his hometown club Shrewsbury Town in the Football Conference and League Two.
 In 2006, he moved up to the Premier League with Manchester City, having attracted the attention of several other top-flight teams.
 In his first season, he spent time on loan at Tranmere Rovers and Blackpool.
 Hart had a loan spell with Birmingham City in the 2009–10 season, during which he was nominated for the PFA Young Player of the Year and was voted as the Premier League goalkeeper of the season in recognition of his performances.
 He returned to Manchester City for the 2010–11 season and won the Golden Glove for keeping the most clean sheets throughout the Premier League season.
 Hart replicated this feat in the 2011–12 season as Manchester City won the Premier League title.
 He won the Golden Glove for the third year in a row the following season, and won again in 2012–13 for his fourth in five years.
 In between, Hart won a second Premier League title with Manchester City in 2013–14.
 With over 100 Premier League clean sheets, Hart holds the joint record for the most Premier League Golden Glove awards (four).

 With the arrival of new manager Pep Guardiola at Manchester City in 2016, Hart became the second-choice goalkeeper and made only one appearance in the Champions League before moving on loan to Torino and West Ham United in successive seasons.
 In August 2018, he moved to Burnley on a permanent transfer after injuries to the club's two regular goalkeepers.
 When they returned from injury, Hart again found himself in the role of backup and he left the club at the end of his contract in June 2020.
 In August 2020, Hart signed with Tottenham Hotspur on a two-year deal.
 A year later, he signed for Scottish Premiership side Celtic.
+At Celtic, Hart rejuvenated his career, winning seven honours in three seasons at Parkhead, including three consecutive Scottish Premiership titles, two Scottish League Cups and two Scottish Cups.
+He retired at the end of the 2023–24 season.

 A former regular for England at Under-21 level, Hart made his senior international debut in June 2008, and was recognised as England's first-choice goalkeeper from 2010 to 2017.
-He has gained 75 caps since his debut in 2008, keeping 43 clean sheets and was selected in England's squads for two FIFA World Cups and two UEFA European Championships.
+He gained 75 caps, kept 43 clean sheets and was selected in England's squads for two FIFA World Cups and two UEFA European Championships.